 Sometimes a vendor will re-submit an invoice if there has been a delay with payment.
 If any gaps exist within the AP department’s PO and invoice matching process, these invoices will sometimes end up being paid twice.

 However, such gaps in the AP process are sometimes exposed by dishonest vendors who choose to submit duplicate invoices fraudulently.

 5. Internal Fraud

-While most organizations are aware of the risk of invoice fraud, the majority of actions to prevent it from occurring focuses on vendors and external scams.
+While most organizations are aware of the risk of invoice fraud, the majority of actions to prevent it from occurring focus on vendors and external scams.

 Both external invoice fraud and internal fraud are very real threats to all organizations.
-Thankfully, according to Levvel’s Vendor Management Report, many are treating risk prevention and compliance as a top vendor management goal.
+According to PwC, 46% of organizations reported fraud in 2022.

 4 Telling Signs of Invoice Fraud

 While many organizations are beginning to prioritize invoice fraud prevention, knowing what kind of things to look out for is key to any prevention efforts.
 Here are four of the biggest ‘red alerts’ for detecting invoice fraud: